mat646/mownit-lab/README.md

 # Mownit lab

+Assigments for "Computation Methods for Science and Technology" academic course

 ## lab1

 Computer arithmetic - basic examples

 ## lab2

-Project 1 - Kirchhoff for circuit with visualization
+**Project 1** - Kirchhoff for circuit with visualization

 ## lab3